 Most hybrid journals or platforms used by Informatics authors are hosted by publishers now committed to a transformative model of open access (e.g. IEEE, ACM) and some will have an existing read and publish deal with the University (e.g. Elsevier, Springer).
 Where a deal is not in place, the University preference is for green open access which aligns with Plan S. An EPSRC-funded author who wishes to publish in e.g. IEEE Computer Graphics and Applications would not normally see the article processing charge covered by the UKRI block grant.
 Instead, compliance with UKRI policy is achieved by depositing a copy of the author's accepted manuscript in Pure under a CC-BY licence, also in line with the University's Research Publications and Copyright Policy.

 |An author wishes to publish in the Elsevier journal Computer Networks.
 The University has a transformative agreement with Elsevier, and the author can thus publish their article gold open access without charge.
 By contrast, if the chosen platform (e.g. ACM) has a transformative publishing model but there isn't a transformative agreement in place between the publisher and the University, the author's path to compliance is via green open access (deposit of the accepted manuscript in Pure).|

 Page and colour charges are not within scope of Plan S, and are not covered by the UKRI block grant.

 Guidance and consultation

 Further guidance on the implementation of Plan S was published on 27 Nov 2018.
-The guidance was open for public consultation until 08 Feb 2019 (extended from 01 Feb 2019).
-Further to a series of public meetings, the University has submitted a response to the consulation, available from the Scholarly Communications Plan S pages.
+The guidance was open for public consultation until 08 February 2019 (extended from 01 February 2019).
+Further to a series of public meetings, the University submitted a response to the consulation, available from the Scholarly Communications Plan S pages.